December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 Core benefits

-• Pinpoint traffic sources so you know which email, social post, or paid ad drove visits.
+• Pinpoint which email, social post, or paid ad drove visits.

 • Measure campaign ROI and justify spend with reliable conversion data.

-• Optimize strategy with real results instead of guesses.
+• Optimize strategy using real results rather than guesswork.

 • Improve A/B testing by differentiating links within the same campaign.